rluzuriaga/School_Work/README.md

 Updated the mydb.sql file.
 Added a comment about the creation of the database, and added the   USE dunder_mifflin;  line in the code.

+--
+<b>Friday May 15, 2015 15:12 - Rodrigo</b>

+Changed the pathnames for the pictures on the htdocs folder.